Nikola shares drop as GM pulls plug on investment deal – TechCrunch

 Stephen Girsky, a former General Motors executive who was already on the company’s board and who introduced Nikola to GM, took over as executive chairman.

 Nikola’s troubles aren’t over.
 GM’s wording in its announcement suggests as much.
-GM describes the non-binding MoU as a “potential agreement.”
+GM describes the nonbinding MoU as a “potential agreement.”
 If it goes through, GM would engineer its Hydrotec fuel cell system to the specifications mutually agreed upon by both companies.
 It is expected that the potential arrangement would be “cost plus,” meaning that Nikola would pay upfront for the capital investment for the capacity.
 The companies are also discussing the potential of a supply agreement for GM’s Ultium battery system for Nikola’s Class 7 and Class 8 trucks.

-Doug Parks, GM executive vice president of global product development, purchasing and supply chain, said supplying the Hydrotec fuel cell systems to the heavy-duty class of commercial vehicles is an important part GM’s growth strategy and reinforces the company’s commitment toward an all-electric, zero-emissions future.”
+Doug Parks, GM executive vice president of global product development, purchasing and supply chain, said supplying the Hydrotec fuel cell systems to the heavy-duty class of commercial vehicles is an important part of GM’s growth strategy and reinforces the company’s commitment toward an all-electric, zero-emissions future.

 GM’s Hydrotec fuel cell system will be engineered at its Michigan technical facilities in Pontiac and Warren and manufactured at its Brownstown Charter Township battery assembly plant, the company said.